 Gardening and growing our own food is a large part of our homeschool.
 We integrate gardening into our homeschool and keeping track of our garden is an important part of successful gardening.

-Gardening teaches children about nature and an awareness for weather, plant needs and how to observe.
+Gardening teaches children about nature and awareness of weather patterns, plant needs, and how to observe.
 These are valuable lessons that can not be taught from a textbook.

 So many of life’s lessons are learned through first-hand experience.
-Gardening teaches valuable life skills, lessons and most of all patience, perseverance and hard work.
+Gardening with children teaches valuable life skills, lessons, and most of all patience, perseverance, and hard work.
 It is a valuable investment in our child’s health and well-being.

 Anyone can garden.
-If you have limited space or an acreage, learning to grow things is something anyone can do.
-We have grown food on balconies, in containers, in our kitchen and in our yard.
+If you have limited space or have a large acreage, learning to grow things is something anyone can do.
+We have grown food on balconies, in containers, in our kitchen, and in our yard.
 I haven’t had a field to grow food in since I was a teenager living on a farm, so I know it is possible.

-These 5 seeds are great starters, but if you are interested in growing more food, preserving it, and more, you might be interested in grabbing our How to Start Homesteading eBook that is full of ideas to get you started on your homesteading journey today!
+These 5 seeds are great starters for gardening with children, but if you are interested in growing more food, preserving it, and learning other modern homesteading skills, you might be interested in grabbing our How to Start Homesteading eBook that is full of ideas to get you started on your homesteading journey today!